 SOL: Simpson Oil Limited

-SOL’s acquisition of Shell’s distribution business in thirteen Caribbean countries in 2005 is a major turning point in the regional marketplace, in a segment that has been traditionally the exclusive turf of the largest of multinationals.
+SOL’s acquisition of Shell’s distribution business in thirteen Caribbean countries in 2005 is a significant turning point in the regional marketplace, in a segment that has been traditionally the exclusive turf of the largest of multinationals.
 How and why did this come about?

-Mr. Simpson was a founding board member of Canadian Imperial Bank of Commerce when it converted from a branch structure in the Caribbean to a local entity with significant minority investors.
+Mr. Simpson was a founding board member of the Canadian Imperial Bank of Commerce when it converted from a branch structure in the Caribbean to a local entity with significant minority investors.
 This relationship has continued to the present time following the merger with Barclays Bank to become FirstCaribbean International Bank, the largest bank in the region.
-In addition, he co-founded Digicel Wireless in Barbados.
-In recognition of his substantial contributions to the regional business world, he was named in 1999 as “Entrepreneur of the Year” by Ernst & Young and in 2004 he was awarded the distinction of Commander of the British Empire (CBE) and an honorary degree of laws by the University of the West Indies.
+Besides, he co-founded Digicel Wireless in Barbados.
+In recognition of his substantial contributions to the regional business world, he was named in 1999 as “Entrepreneur of the Year” by Ernst & Young, and in 2004 he was awarded the distinction of Commander of the British Empire (CBE) and an honorary degree of laws by the University of the West Indies.

 In anticipation of a successful conclusion to some preliminary discussions with Shell in London in 2003, a new company was established as SOL Limited (taking its name from Simpson Oil Limited).
-After a highly competitive bidding process, SOL was declared the winner and within weeks, Shell’s entire organizational structure was replaced with that of SOL’s.
+After a highly competitive bidding process, SOL was declared the winner, and within weeks, Shell’s entire organizational structure was replaced with that of SOL’s.
 This could only have been possible with an organization with the regional and international experience and financial strength of ITC, in particular, the ability to attract executives capable of filling the key managerial positions.

 The ongoing contractual arrangements with Shell include the use of the Shell brand and the product supply logistics and expertise of Shell in the region.
 This will ensure that SOL’s customers continue to receive a world-class quality product backed by the Shell name.
 Similarly, Shell’s resources in terms of quality control and the highest environmental standards will be part of the total SOL experience.

-These developments have led to a major regional recruitment drive to fill vacancies created by the reorganization.
-SOL has been successful at attracting many bright new employees across the region who bring a wealth of new experience and positive attitudes to the business.
+These developments have led to a significant regional recruitment drive to fill vacancies created by the reorganization.
+SOL has been successful at attracting many bright new employees across the region who bring a wealth of unique experience and positive attitudes to the business.
 In parallel, SOL has been busy implementing a new management information system throughout its operations.
-This major investment in new technology will play a significant part in an innovative approach to growth for the business and the region.
+This significant investment in new technology will play a significant part in an innovative approach to growth for the business and the region.
 The company chose Microsoft’s Great Plains as its MIS backbone.
 The installation, given its geographic and financial complexity, has gained the attention of Microsoft Corporation directly and has been publicized as a global case study.

 Given its strategic outlook, SOL can be hailed as a model for the region, a pan-Caribbean company with a vision to penetrate beyond its shores.
-It is Caricom-wide and many aspects of the Caricom Single Market and Economy including cross-border simplification of import duties, tax systems and movement of people will enhance the business.
+It is Caricom-wide, and many aspects of the Caricom Single Market and Economy, including cross-border simplification of import duties, tax systems, and movement of people, will enhance the business.

 Kyffin Simpson’s view is that SOL represents a new approach to the oil business – one that combines the reach and regional relationships of ITC with Shell’s world-class technical expertise and products.
 SOL’s focus on investment in its people and physical facilities will grow the business through close local partnerships that will respond rapidly to customer needs.

-Reproduced from Business Barbados 2006 with the permission of Caribbean Business Publications.
+It is reproduced from Business Barbados 2006 with the permission of Caribbean Business Publications.